AkberJag/portfolio-template/README.md

    Create a new Vue component in your `components` folder.
 For example, `ContactSection.vue`

 2. **Define the Section in the JSON File:**
    Next, define the new section in your portfolio-data.json file.
 This is where you can manage the content of each section.
-You can use Markdown syntax in your content fields for rich text formatting.

 ```json
 {